 We now have two ways of expressing that an action has just taken place.
 For example, “I’ve just finished eating”.

 So what’s the difference?
-Well, firstly ところ is more flexible because it can be used with the present, present participle, and past tense.
+Well, firstly ところ is more flexible because it can be used with the present, present participle, and past tense, as we saw before.

 Let’s compare ところ and ばかり when they are used with the past tense.
-One point to note is that ところ is far more time-specific—emphasising that the action has taken place that moment.
+One critical point to note is that ところ is based on objective time—emphasising that the action has literally taken place at that exact moment. ばかり is based on subjective time—meaning it relies on the speaker’s feelings, and can be used even if months or years have passed.

 | That department store has just been completed. |